Shark brought to Los Angeles for Kmart commercial dies

 Early in the day, the shark seemed to be in good condition, but at one point the association representative noticed it showed signs of distress, Rosa said.

-"As far as I know, it was immediately insisted upon that the animal receive specialized aquatic veterinarian care," she said.
+"As far as I know, it was immediately insisted upon that the animal receive specialised aquatic veterinarian care," she said.

 Oxygen was pumped into the tank and the shark was given a shot of adrenaline to try to stabilize it before it was transferred to an aquatic compound for care, where it died the same day, Rosa said.